bharath969/Traffic-Signs-/README.md

 # Traffic Signs Labelling

 ## Overview
 This project focuses on building a deep learning model to classify traffic signs into one of 43 different categories.
-The dataset used is the German Traffic Sign Recognition Benchmark (GTSRB), and the LeNet neural network architecture is implemented for the classification task.
+The dataset used is the German Traffic Sign Recognition Benchmark (GTSRB), and onvolutional neural network architectures such Lenet etc are implemented for the classification task.

 ![Traffic Sign Example](https://upload.wikimedia.org/wikipedia/commons/b/b6/UK_traffic_sign_543.svg)